 Before you even consider signing a contract, make sure to read the contract in its entirety.
 Any solar scammer will push you to sign before you truly understand everything involved with your contract.
 If you have questions, a quality solar contractor should always take the time to address them as well as your concerns.

+Step one with understanding your rates is to determine how much those solar panels really cost in the first place.
 Leasing companies may offer low introductory rates but then the rates may go up each year.
 Know what your long-term cost will be and how much money you will really save with solar.
 If there is an escalator on your lease agreement, find out how much your lease payment will increase and when.
 Legitimate companies will always spell the lease details out for you in writing.

 You might often be approached by a door to door salesman that is trained to simply get you to sign the deal.
 Although there are many verifiable benefits of going solar, reputable companies will always work with you to see if your home is right for solar energy and design a custom system for your house.
 The sun will come out tomorrow.
 So you can sleep on it to make sure you’re doing what’s best for you.